szymonsiczek/StorageManager-offline_version-/README.md

 # items_in_storage_manager

-This program lets you manage items in your storage by adding items to the list, deleting items from the list, prompting items on the list, prompting items from one category, deleting all items on the list and showing sound pressure level of chosen speaker.
+This program lets you manage items in your storage by adding item to the storage, deleting item from the storage, prompting all items on the storage, prompting items from one category, deleting all items in the storage.